BetSmartMedia/cauldron/README.md

 ## Getting started
 1. You need SASS & Compass.
 Git clone this repo...
 2. Start building your app!
-You'll want to start at the app.scss file and _config.scss file.
-You app scss goes in the scss/app/.
-NEVER touch files in the **scss/cauldron** folder.
+You'll want to start at the **app.scss** file and **_config.scss** file.
+Your app scss goes in *scss/app/**.
+It's recommended that you never touch files in the **scss/cauldron** folder as they will be overwritten when you update Cauldron.

 ## Updating Cauldron
 Simply run **./update-cauldron.sh** from the command line.
 This will download the latest copy and replace the contents of **scss/cauldron/** in your project directory.
-It is recommended that you NEVER touch these files, as the update script will overwrite them.

 ## Good practice makes good stew.